AdeelH/pytorch-sequential-helpers/README.md

 )
 ```

-**Split the RGB channels of a batch of images and pass each to a different NN branch and concat the results**
+**Split the RGB channels of a batch of images, pass each to a different NN branch, and concat the results**
 ```{python3}
 nn.Sequential(
   Split((1, 1, 1), dim=1),